Chapter 6 Om

 Instead of letting political propaganda tell us right or wrong, we should discover the right way to live by finding our place in the song of the universe.
 Each of us has a place in the world.
 You only worship Nature if you worship yourself, and you cannot worship yourself unless you worship Nature.
 Both live connected in one temple.
 Therefore, how we treat Nature equals how we treat ourselves.

-I do not want to be part of the new mother.
+I do not want to be a new mother.
 Our Nature must experience the environment to know which way to choose, and we only get the right experience from the old mother.
 Go out of your house, take a look around, and learn.
 Look at how life is part of you, and then imagine how you live as part of it.
-Then, decide if you want to protect life or not.
+Then, decide if you want to protect this life or not.
 When people protect Nature, they protect part of themselves.
 Understanding nature by protecting the natural part of yourself, letting yourself grow, and trusting Nature will lead us to a healthier way of life.

 The path people take becomes the world we make, for what we do becomes where we are.
 The connection goes deeper as each of us needs the Earth.
 You hurt yourself if you hurt the Earth.
 Therefore, find your future in the Earth’s future and your Nature in the Earth’s Nature.
 An even deeper secret says the Earth needs us.
 Even if the Earth had no conscious desire, losing one of its parts hurts us, and people are the part of the Earth that feels the loss.